 That’s why we’ve put together a few tips that we’ve learned over the years to help you find the right fit!

 Tip #1: Shoes Should Hug Your Feet

 By hug, we mean that your shoes should be comfortably snug around both the ball of your foot and the instep or arch of your foot—not too tight, not too loose.
 The ball of your foot is the widest part of your foot, and thus, the widest part of a shoe.
+This is true for any type of work shoe whether it be men's slip-on work boots or a lace up variety.
 So, if a boot or shoe comfortably hugs the ball of your foot and is also comfortably snug across the top of your foot, that means it fits properly.

 When shoes are snug in these areas, your feet are more likely to stay put throughout the day, keeping your feet properly positioned.
 This reduces fatigue, promotes foot health, and ensures even wear of the sole and linings over time, offering both comfort and value.

 Tip #2: Check for Room in the Toes

 No matter what style shoe or boot you’re wearing, your toes should be free to move around a little.
 Footwear that fits properly will keep your toes loose and unconfined.

 The trick?
 When trying on a pair of shoes, close your eyes and make sure you can’t feel the tip of the shoe with your toes.